Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ### **How**

-Every invalid form field should appear obviously invalid, and be accompanied by a message explaining what's wrong.
+Every invalid form field should appear obviously invalid, and be accompanied by a message clearly explaining what's wrong.

-### **Do / Don't**
-- Do provide clear error messages next to the field
-- Don't leave the traveller guessing or confused

 ### **Tips**
 - Don't rely on colour alone to show the invalid state